-Advice on contraception and prescriptions for contraceptive drugs and devices are provided by GPs, voluntary organisations and specialist private family planning clinics.
-The Crisis Pregnancy Programme provides the website thinkcontraception.ie for information about contraceptive options and services.
+Advice on contraception, and prescriptions for contraceptive drugs and devices, are provided by GPs, voluntary organisations and private family planning clinics.

 If you have a medical card, you are entitled to free GP services including contraceptive advice and prescriptions for contraceptive drugs and devices.
-If you do not have a medical card, you may be able to get help with prescription costs through the Drug Payment Scheme or tax relief on medical expenses.
+There is a prescription charge for items you get from pharmacies under the medical card scheme.

 Voluntary and private family planning clinics also provide contraceptive services.
 The voluntary providers usually have charges but may waive them or have lower fees in certain cases.